Dan-Neri/To-Do-Project/ReadMe.md

-This is a to do list application which was created for the To-Do list fullstack development workshop at http://coding-with-callie.com.
+This is a project planning application which was created for the To-Do list fullstack development workshop at http://coding-with-callie.com.
 It consists of a front-end UI, a back-end API, and a database.
 The UI is built with React, TypeScript, and ChakraUI.
 The API is built with NestJS utilizing TypeORM.
 I am using a Trello board which will track the status